“Momentum is the result of a series of completions, not beginnings. Energy grows when you get stuff done.”

 Constantly organize priorities

 Agile is about always working on the highest priority items.
 For a team to do this, their current and future priorities need to be well organized.
-Agile teams typically write discrete features on note cards and then order and reorder the note cards based on what the next feature to build.
+Agile teams typically write discrete features on note cards and then order and reorder the note cards based on the next feature to build.
 Some agile teams use an Excel spreadsheet to prioritize actions, features, and requirements.

 Co-Location and dedication